Welcome to Historic Eastside

 Ensconced behind privacy walls and adorned with vibrant gardens, what the houses in Historic Eastside might lack in large-scale vistas, they certainly make up for with their up-close and intimate beauty.
 It’s no wonder there’s an abundance of multi-generational homes, which pass through the many families who recognize the value of location, history, and lifestyle here.
 Near the heart of Santa Fe, Historic Eastside is within walking distance of several of Santa Fe’s most notable sites, including the Santa Fe Plaza

-One of the most coveted neighborhoods in Santa Fe, Historic Eastside is packed with luxury- meets-timelessness homes on respectably sized lots.
-In the abundance of architectural styles that make Santa Fe the iconic “City Different,” you’ll find classic Pueblo Revival-style houses with upgraded interiors and amenities, the occasional sleek contemporary new-builds, Arts and Crafts-style homes with rustic exposed-wood interiors, and light-filled residences whose strong lines and nature-inspired colors meld into the gorgeous New Mexico landscape.
+One of the most coveted neighborhoods in Santa Fe, Historic Eastside is packed with luxury-meets-timelessness homes on respectably sized lots.
+In the abundance of architectural styles that make Santa Fe the iconic “City Different,” Historic Eastside, Santa Fe real estate showcases the best in classic Pueblo Revival-style houses with upgraded interiors and amenities, the occasional sleek contemporary new-builds, Arts and Crafts-style homes with rustic exposed-wood interiors, and light-filled residences whose strong lines and nature-inspired colors meld into the gorgeous New Mexico landscape.